prestonharberts/bib/Bible/acts2.md

 “So then, exalted to the right hand of God, and having received the promise of the Holy Spirit from the Father, he has poured out what you both see and hear.
 ###### 34
 “For David did not ascend into heaven, but he himself says,
->  ‘ The Lord said to my lord,
+> ‘The Lord said to my lord,
->  “ Sit at my right hand
+> “Sit at my right hand
 ###### 35
->  “ Until I make your enemies a footstool for your feet.”’
+> “Until I make your enemies a footstool for your feet.”’
 ###### 36
 “Therefore let all the house of Israel know beyond a doubt that God has made this Jesus whom you crucified both Lord and Christ.”
 ## The Response to Peter’s Address